Briefing

 Not a model marketplace.
 You choose the models.
 We provide the governed workspace and review layer.

-Not a broad platform play.
+Not a broad platform pitch.
 The current commercial story is a narrow, controlled pilot—one workflow, one environment, one review path.